Medicare Open Enrollment 2019

 Annual Notice of Change

-Medicare requires your current plan to send you an Annual Notice of Change (ANOC) by September 30 outlining all changes that will go into effect January 1 of the following year.
-If you receive one of these documents, look it over carefully as soon as possible.
-Doing so will help guide you during Open Enrollment starting October 15.
+Medicare requires your current plan to send you an Annual Notice of Change (ANOC) by September 30.
+This document outlines all changes going into effect January 1 of the following year.

 Changing plans: switching Medicare Advantage plans

 There are thousands1 of Medicare Advantage plans out there, and they vary widely by both cost and coverage.
-Consumers who have an MA plan and want to continue in that vein can shop around for new Medicare Advantage plans during Open Enrollment for several reasons.
+Medicare beneficiaries who have an Advantage plan and want to continue in that vein might shop around for new plans during OEP for several reasons.

 Your current plan has changed or stopped

 Because private companies run individual Medicare Advantage plans, these plans tend to change more frequently than Original Medicare.
-They may even make some changes throughout the year, such as covering different prescription drugs or altering their service area.
-If you’re not happy with these changes, use Open Enrollment to find a better option.
+Insurers may even make some changes throughout the year, such as covering different prescription drugs or altering their service area.
+If you’re not happy with these changes, use OEP to find a better option.